wazo-platform/wazo-doc/source/api_sdk/rest_api/agentd/api.rst

 +------------+---------------+-----------------------------+

-Login an agent with number to extension and context
+Login an Agent with Number to Extension and Context
 ===================================================

 Query